 Q: Why are GMOs controversial?

-A: Scientists, along with consumer and environmental groups, have mixed opinions on genetic modification technology because it creates unstable combinations of genes that do not occur in nature.
-This can result in the formation of toxins and allergens that have never previously existed.
+A: Scientists, along with consumer and environmental groups, have mixed opinions on genetic modification technology because it creates combinations of genes that do not occur in nature.
+This could potentially result in the formation of allergens that have never previously existed.
 The long-term effects of GMOs are unknown and impossible to predict.
 Alternatively, growing genetically modified crops increases yield by increasing the resistance to drought and disease and accelerating growth.
 Often the resulting crop has increased nutrients and better taste.

 Q: What does Non-GMO mean?

 A: Non-GMO means non-genetically modified organisms.
 If a product is labeled as non-GMO, you can trust that the DNA of the organisms has never been altered.

 There are two standards of non-GMO classifications.
 They are: